Rancie1/Innovation_project/README.md

 ## 📝 License

-Built by Nathan Rancie as part of the Innovation Project.
+Built by Nathan Rancie, Andrew Nguyen and Lyhongleak Chhunny as part of the Innovation Project.

 ## 🤝 Contributing